William Clark, Baron Clark of Kempston: Political career

 In 1949, Clark was elected to Wandsworth Borough Council, serving until 1953.
 He was unsuccessful in his attempt to win a seat on the London County Council and stood without success in the 1955 general election in Northampton.

 Clark was elected to Parliament for Nottingham South in 1959, serving on the opposition front bench from 1964 to 1966, the only period in his career.
 He lost his seat in 1966.

 He returned to Parliament as the MP for East Surrey in 1970, and from 1974 until he retired in 1992 for its largely successor seat after boundary changes, Croydon South.
-Sir Geoffrey Howe succeeded him in the East Surrey seat when he was transferred from the Reigate seat close by.
+Geoffrey Howe succeeded him in the East Surrey seat when boundary changes meant he was transferred from the Reigate seat close by.
 He was active in the 1970s in restoring Conservative Party finances to a sustainable levels.
-He identified with the right wing of the party and voted against British membership of the Common Market in 1971.
+He identified with the right wing of the party and voted against British membership of the European Community in 1971.
 He chaired the Conservative backbench Finance Committee from 1979 until 1992, encouraging Margaret Thatcher to pursue financial stability and free enterprise and defending her policies on television and radio.
 He was knighted in 1980 and in 1990 was made a Privy Counsellor.

 Following his retirement Clark received a life peerage on 21 July 1992 as Baron Clark of Kempston, of Kempston in the County of Bedfordshire, and was an active contributor to House of Lords debates.